cpske/ISP/django/authentication.md

 **Note:** If the login `request` object contains a `next` key, the Django login view will redirect to the URL specified by `next` instead of the default redirect.

-### Create a Template For Login
+### Create a Template For Login Page

-Optionally also create a "Logged Out" or "Sign up" template.
+Optionally also create templates for "Logged Out" or "Sign up".

-6. Create directories `templates` and `templates/registrion` in your application top-level folder:
+6. Create directories named `templates` and `templates/registration` in your application top-level folder:
    ```
    ku-polls/
        mysite/